-Before the creation of waiver programs, people had to live in hospitals, nursing homes, or other institutions like State Supported Living Centers or Residential Treatment Centers so Medicaid would pay for long-term services.
+Before the creation of waiver programs, people had to live in hospitals, nursing homes, or other institutions like state-supported living centers or residential treatment centers so Medicaid would pay for long-term services.
+Through waiver programs, Medicaid now pays for a comprehensive range of services in the home and community rather than in an institutional setting.

 Some of the services you can get with a waiver are: